- Exposure to certain chemicals (pesticides, dyes, and chemicals that may be used in metal refining)

 - Cirrhosis (condition where scar tissue has replaced damaged liver tissue)

 - Type 2 diabetes

 - Helicobacter pylori (a bacterium that can cause stomach inflammation and ulcers)

 Pancreatic cancer is a cancer that begins in the pancreas.
-The most common type of pancreatic cancer is called adenocarcinoma.
-There are more rare types of pancreatic cancer but most cases, around 95%, are adenocarcinomas.
+The most common type of pancreatic cancer is called ductal adenocarcinoma.
+There are more rare types of pancreatic cancer but most cases, over 90%, are adenocarcinomas.
 Adenocarcinomas of the pancreas most often start in the ducts of the pancreas but can also start in the small sacs found at the end of pancreatic ducts called acini.
-The aicini make multiple types of enzymes that are released into the ducts and are then passed into the small intestine to aid in digestion.
+The acini make multiple types of enzymes that are released into the ducts and are then passed into the small intestine to aid in digestion.